 We have incurred substantial losses during our history, do not expect to become profitable in the near future and may never achieve profitability.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards ("NOLs"), and other pre-change tax attributes (such as research tax credits) to offset its post-change income or taxes may be limited.
 The Merger, our prior equity offerings and other changes in our stock ownership may have resulted in ownership changes.
 In addition, we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside of our control.
-As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
+As a result, if we earn net taxable income, our ability to use our pre-change NOLs to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+For example, California recently passed the 2020 Budget Act, which temporarily suspends the use of NOLs and limits the utilization of the research credit to \$5 million annually for 2020, 2021 and 2022.